srgeddes/CodexTest/README.md

-# Cat Facts Flask App
+# Turtle Facts Flask App

-This project is a simple Flask application that displays a random cat fact.
+This project is a simple Flask application that displays a random turtle fact.
 It follows common Flask conventions and keeps the code organized and easy to understand.
 Facts and images are retrieved from public APIs at runtime.

 ## Features

-- **Random cat facts** – The homepage loads with a unique fact every time, pulled from [catfact.ninja](https://catfact.ninja/fact).
+- **Random turtle facts** – The homepage loads with a unique fact every time, pulled from a [GitHub dataset](https://raw.githubusercontent.com/Val7498/Turtle-facts-json/master/facts.json).
-- **New fact on demand** – A button allows users to fetch another cat fact without refreshing the page.
+- **New fact on demand** – A button allows users to fetch another turtle fact without refreshing the page.
-- **Cat images** – Each fact is paired with a random cat photo from the [Cataas](https://cataas.com/) API.
+- **Turtle images** – Each fact is paired with a random turtle emoji from the [Twemoji](https://github.com/twitter/twemoji) or [OpenMoji](https://github.com/hfg-gmuend/openmoji) projects.
 - **Clean, responsive layout** – The site uses a modern design that works well on both desktop and mobile.
-- **Minimal setup** – Run locally with a single command to explore cat trivia.
+- **Minimal setup** – Run locally with a single command to explore turtle trivia.

 ## Setup